-Lecturer and Director, Psychology and Human Development
+Assistant Professor and Director of the Psychology and Human Development Program

 Athina-Eleni G. Mavroudhis was appointed lecturer and Director of the Psychology and Human Development department at Hellenic College in July 2016 with a wide range of experience in the field of psychology, human development, and health services.